Ben-KC/pysume/README.md

 # Pysume
-A [JSON resume](https://jsonresume.org/) editor, written in python

-Pysume is a PyQt5-based UI for editing json.resume files, with support for Jinja templates.
+A PyQt5-based UI for editing [resume.json](https://jsonresume.org/) files, with support for Jinja templates.